 Nevertheless, he acknowledges that edge gives partners “a great deal of potential to do even more for their customers, including in areas such cloud delivery, data management, connectivity, security and governance”.

-Cochrane says that those who are closer to the applications that customers are looking to achieve with edge will be “higher up the value chain, helping them to deliver business change quickly through their adoption of this technology – but to fully take advantage of this potential, the partner ecosystem needs to adjust, broadening the diversity of its knowledge into new areas across edge services”.
+Cochrane says those who are closer to the applications customers are looking to achieve with edge will be “higher up the value chain, helping them to deliver business change quickly through their adoption of this technology – but to fully take advantage of this potential, the partner ecosystem needs to adjust, broadening the diversity of its knowledge into new areas across edge services”.

-Nevertheless, edge processing should play to the strengths of channel partners by allowing them to build on their existing skillset of combining specialised hardware and software, says Ogasawara.
+Nevertheless, edge processing should play to the strengths of channel partners by allowing them to build on their existing skills of combining specialised hardware and software, says Ogasawara.
 He cites the example of processing retail point-of-sale transactions, which typically involves the point-of-sale software, a database and analysis software.